-Upon successful completion of the teacher certification program and graduation from New England College, and passing Praxis I (all students) and Praxis II (currently required of secondary education and elementary education majors) students will be recommended by the New England College Teacher Certification program to the New Hampshire State Department of Education for a three-year "Beginning Educator's Certificate."
+Upon successful completion of the teacher certification program and graduation from New England College, and passing Praxis I or its equivalent (all students), Literacy test (elementary) and Praxis II (currently required of secondary education and elementary education majors) students will be recommended by the New England College Teacher Certification program to the New Hampshire State Department of Education for a three-year "Beginning Educator's Certificate."
 Certification is issued by the state upon its receipt from the student of the appropriate application form, the application fee and verification by ETS of Praxis I and Praxis II scores.
 Students should be aware that competency exams for all certification tracks are being phased in by the State Department of Education.
 Remember, when taking the Praxis tests, you MUST have your scores sent directly to New England College as well as the New Hampshire State Department of Education, Bureau of Credentialing.